 Signals are designed to identify suspicious or malicious process activity in real time, and therefore are not intended to alert on large lists of file properties, such as hashes or filenames.
 These use cases are better solved with background intel scanning or reputation alerting.
 For example, alerting on excel.exe is not very useful and creates a lot of unnecessary activity with little value.
 However, if excel.exe launches Powershell.exe, that would be something a security operations center would want to know.
 The signal condition for that example would be:process.path ends with ‘powershell.exe’ AND process.parent_path ends with ‘excel.exe’

-Signals can be used to ensure that some activity has happened.
+Use signals to ensure that some activity has happened.
 For example, receiving alerts from servers when a critical application has launched following a reboot might be a signal to consider.
 Alerting that the w3wp.exe process has launched after an IIS server has rebooted might be something a Web Content team would want to see.

-- Create your signal.
+- Create a signal.

 See Add signals for more information.